 - Fruits come next, eaten liberally, but to a lesser extent than veggies.

-- Whole grains are above fruits.
+- Whole grains and beans are above fruits.

 - Oils, nuts, and lean sources of protein (fish and chicken) come next.